 Fall is here, and it’s time for hot cider, hearty stews and, naturally, pumpkins and apples.
 They’re everywhere – piled in front of grocery stores and farmers markets, decorating the classroom and even gracing the front desk at the gym.
 And why not?
-They’re colorful, festive, have a long shelf life and…yes, they taste pretty darn good.
+They’re colorful, festive, have a long shelf life and … yes, they taste pretty darn good.

 If you’re always on the look for something beyond the basic pumpkin or apple pie, you’ve come to the right place.
 Apples and pumpkin have been on my radar for a few weeks now, so I’ve collected quite an assortment of recipes to try.
-Between those and my already tried and true faves, you’ve hit the mother-load of delicious fall recipes.
+Between those and my already tried and true faves, you’ve hit the mother lode of delicious fall recipes.
 Plus, if you’ve ever contemplated how to create your own pumpkin puree (or even if you haven’t), you’ll never believe how easy it is.
 I’ll give you the simple step by step ingredients along with pictures along the way.

 I’m hope you’ll enjoy some of these recipes as much as my family, but before you make them you must know, DO NOT throw away your peels and cores.
-That’s right I said DO NOT.
-Those leftover scraps can be turned, quite easily, into delicious Apple Jelly – you can skip the food coloring, its naturally beautiful.
+That’s right, I said DO NOT.
+Those leftover scraps can be turned, quite easily, into delicious Apple Jelly.
+You can skip the food coloring; it’s naturally beautiful.
 Or make Cinnamon Apple Peels for a sweet treat.
-To have enough you may want to save up your cores and peels for a few days — if so, stick them in the fridge to keep them fresh.
+To have enough you may want to save up your cores and peels for a few days.
+If so, stick them in the fridge to keep them fresh.

 They’re cheap this time of year – sometimes just pennies per pound.
 Some farms give them away free.
 And they’re perfect for lots more than just turning into jack-o-lanterns.
 Pumpkin is good for you.
 It’s a rich source of beta carotene, vitamin A and other antioxidants.
 And pumpkin seeds contain polyunsaturated oils.